kkYrusobad/TheMounter/README.md

 # TheMounter

-Script that connects me to my own wireguard VPN instance running on cloud without hassel.
+A script that connects me to my own wireguard VPN instance running on the cloud without hassle.
 Also, handles mounted volumes, if any (why? read below).